gchumillas-dart/server-communication-example/README.md

 ## Install the server-side application

 The server-side is installed as a typical web application (Apache + MySQL + PHP).
-Place it under an accessible web folder (for example, under `/var/www`), copy the `server/config-sample.php` file to `server/config.php` and change the parameters properly.
+Place the `server` under an accessible web folder (for example, under `/var/www`), copy the `server/config-sample.php` file to `server/config.php` and change the parameters properly.

 The server-side application uses [Composer](https://getcomposer.org/) as package manager.
 Change to the `server` folder and install the required PHP libraries: